stoyky/figment/README.md

 Contributions are welcome:

-- Open issues for bugs, feature requests, or documentation improvements.
+- Open issues for bugs, feature requests, questions about configuration, or documentation improvements.
+- Requests for additional providers (Qemu / Proxmox) etc. are welcome too.
 - Submit pull requests with clear descriptions and small, focused changes.

 ## Security

-This project is explicitly intended for malware analysis and should be used only in isolated, controlled environments. *Never expose these VMs directly to production networks.* To this end, please check the network settings for the VM's, and ensure NAT / internet access is disabled.
+This project is explicitly intended for malware analysis and should be used only in isolated, controlled environments. *Never expose these VMs directly to production networks.* To this end, please check the network settings for the VM's, and ensure NAT / internet access is disabled when analysing samples.

 ## Changelog